boltops-tools/ufo-docs/_docs/features/env_files/secrets.md

 ## Secret Names

-ECS secrets support is able to resolve the secret name with the added chars by Secrets Manager like so:
+ECS secrets support can resolve the secret name with the added chars by Secrets Manager like so:

 .ufo/env_files/dev.secrets

     PASS=secretsmanager:demo/dev/PASS-aBcDef

-ECS secrets support also able to resolve the secret name without th added chars by Secrets Manager like so:
+ECS secrets support is also able to resolve the secret name without the added chars by Secrets Manager like so:

 .ufo/env_files/dev.secrets